 What Size Tankless Water Heater Do You Need?

-Tankless water heaters work differently than traditional water heaters.
+Most professional plumbers will tell you that tankless water heaters work differently than traditional water heaters.
 Although they come in different sizes, the size of tankless water heaters is based on the number of gallons of hot water they can provide per minute and not how many total gallons of water they hold.
 Traditional water heaters heat and hold hot water in a tank until it’s needed.
 Tankless water heaters only heat water when it’s needed.